 FLY AWAY HOME

-Description: In Fly Away Home, a 13-year-old girl whose mother has died in a car accident must now live with her long estranged father.
+In Fly Away Home, a 13-year-old girl whose mother has died in a car accident must now live with her long-estranged father.
 He brings her to his home in Canada where she must grieve her loss and adjust to living with a father she barely knows.
 The film uses the beauty of nature and an orphaned gaggle of goslings to illustrate the process through which the daughter heals.
-The movie also describes how the father learns be a good parent.
+The movie also describes how the father learns to be a good parent.

 The action of the film is based on the discovery by a Canadian named Bill Lishman that ultralight aircraft can be used to reintroduce migratory patterns in species of birds.
 Based on this framework, the filmmakers have built a delightful story with important lessons about life.

 SELECTED AWARDS & CAST

 Health Classes — This film offers a look at how focusing on nature, a supportive family, and a project that takes an individual outside of oneself can serve the process of grieving.
 It provides a dramatic example for a lesson in healthy ways of dealing with loss.
 See Using Fly Away Home in Health Classes.
 The movie also addresses the redemption of a neglectful parent who comes to learn the importance of his role in the life of his daughter.

 English Language Arts Classes — Fly Away Home is useful in inspiring students to exercise writing skills required by the ELA curriculum.
 See using Fly Away Home in ELA Classes.
 See also, Movie Lesson Plan for The Hero’s Journey in Fly Away Home — Teaching the Journey and Its Archetypes Through Quests for Internal Growth and Environmental Achievement in a Popular Film With a Young Heroine.